powsybl/powsybl-metrix/docs/metrix.md

 FS.BIS1 FSSV.O1 1;1;FS.BIS1 FSSV.O1 2;
 ```

-Using a lot of remedial actions will increase the simulation duration, especially with numerous alternatives for a same contingency.
+Using a lot of remedial actions will increase the simulation duration, especially with numerous alternatives for the same contingency.
 The option `analogousRemedialActionDetection` may detect equivalent remedial actions and speed up the process.
 They will be indicated in logs.

 ## Binding constraints